xlxs4/stratagem/README.md

 # stratagem
 A Scheme-like programming language implemented in Haskell

+stratagem /ˈstratədʒəm/ *noun*: a plan or **scheme**, especially one used to outwit an opponent or achieve an end.

+> a series of devious stratagems

+Archaic: skill in devising plans or schemes; cunning.

 ### Developing

 You need Haskell, and a build tool such as Cabal or Stack.